ajhelmstetter/magnoliids/README.md

     -   With species names, sources, vouchers, contributors, and project (1KP, PAFTOL, or GAP) will be extremely useful for us to continue the conversation
+-   Updated metadata for the following sample IDs: 79724 to 79805
+    -   If you have any data from these sample ID ranges, please delete them as the metadata could be incorrect or the data is not usable (low quality).

 ### To do: